colinsullivan/seas-of-subconscious/README.md

 ## Dependencies

+### cs-supercollider-lib

+[github.com/colinsullivan/cs-supercollider-lib](https://github.com/colinsullivan/cs-supercollider-lib)

-It depends on my more general supercollider library which is where I put anything not project-specific.
+My general supercollider library which is where I put anything not project-specific.
 It can be installed with your other quarks.

-[github.com/colinsullivan/cs-supercollider-lib](https://github.com/colinsullivan/cs-supercollider-lib)
+### Audio Samples

 The audio files used in the soundscape are not being tracked by github.
 To download the samples: